16 Aug 2022

 If the court is satisfied that a petition is well-founded, it may make an order that it thinks is fit depending on the situation.
 These fact-specific orders can include:

-requiring the company to refrain from or continuing to do a particular act;
+requiring the company to refrain from or continue to do a particular act;

 authorising civil proceedings to be brought in the name of and on behalf of the Company;